 PREREQUISITES: Spanish 2 or the equivalent skill level as determined by instructor.
+ADVISORIES: English 1A or 1AH.

-Spanish conversational skills for students with a basic knowledge of the language are developed.
-Oral communication and listening comprehension are emphasized.
-Some reading and writing skills are developed.
-Practical vocabulary for everyday usage and application of basic grammatical structures are stressed.
-Topics include daily life situations at home and in the Hispanic world.
+This course develops conversational skills in Spanish for students with a basic knowledge of the language.
+Oral communication and listening comprehension will be emphasized.
+Some reading and writing skills are also developed.
+Practical vocabulary for daily use will be emphasized and the application of basic grammatical structures will be reviewed.
+Topics will include situations of daily life at home and in the Hispanic world.
 (A, CSU-GE, UC)